-HMH Social Studies online components support further, self-guided assessment through such features as the Guided Reading Workbook (available in English and Spanish/English) where students can assess their understanding of content.
+HMH Social Studies online components support further, self-guided assessment through such features as the Reading Study Guides, where students can assess their understanding of content.

-Program Assessments contain end of Module, Benchmark, and End-of-Year Assessments and can be automatically scored for immediate feedback.
-Teachers can assign students prebuilt assessments, edit prebuilt assessments, or create their own assessments.
-They can also generate reports at the overall test level, as well as per standard and per item.
+Program Assessments contain End-of-Module, End-of-Benchmark, and End-of-Year Assessments and can be automatically scored for immediate feedback.